-Used in scholarship of a French spoken in England in the fourteenth and fifteenth centuries.
-In this period, it was not usually the first language of those who spoke it, but it was a frequently taught second language and an important language of record.
+The term “Anglo-French” was used in scholarship to refer to the form of French spoken in England in the fourteenth and fifteenth centuries.
+In this period, it was not usually the first language of those who spoke it, but was a frequently-taught second language and an important language of record.
 The term may also be used to describe continental French texts circulating in copies made in England, and for French used as a language of record on the Continent by English speakers.
-More recently, Anglo-French has been used to refer to all the types of French associated with England.
+More recently, Anglo-French has been used to refer to all types of French associated with England.

 Another difficult question is the status of Anglo-Norman in relation to continental French.
 Many scholars, especially in the late nineteenth and early twentieth century, assumed that Anglo-Norman was simply an inferior version of continental French, and that those who used it were trying to speak or write in continental French and failing.
 Jordan Fantosme’s verse Chronicle was long held to be “irregular” by the standards of continental French versification, but R. C. Johnston’s recent work on patterns of stress in Fantosme raises the possibility that his verses were not a deteriorating continental meter but rather a consciously organized, insular form.